- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Dr. Kucher, the founder and owner of Good Hands Veterinary Hospital, practiced veterinary medicine in the Athens area for over 23 years.
 During this time, she earned a reputation for a high-quality, straightforward approach to medicine, as well as a genuine concern for her patients and their human companions.
 Dr. Kucher graduated from Michigan State University College of Veterinary Medicine in 1989.
 As a student, she received the Small Animal Clinical Proficiency Award.
 She and her husband, Dr. Eric Mueller–a veterinary surgeon at the University of Georgia College of Veterinary Medicine–moved to Athens in 1989.
-The Mueller family includes two dogs, Bull and Izzo, and three cats.
+They have two sons, Kurt a medical student at Augusta University and Kyle, A senior at the University of Michigan.
+The family also includes A Jack Russel Terrier, Izzo, and a cat, Tang.
 Dr. Kucher’s practice philosophy was to simply provide the highest quality of veterinary care to all of her patients and to continually educate her clients through open, honest and compassionate communications.

 On July 6th 2016 Dr. Monica Kucher Mueller was involved in a car accident that tragically took her life.
 We all miss her very much and strive to make her happy by providing the type of care she would want.
 She will always be our Chief.